 According to the UNEP Environmental Report 2011, “in a ‘business-as-usual’ scenario, tourism would generate through 2050 an increase of 251% in solid waste disposal”.

-However, with this increase in waste comes significant environmental and social impacts on the Khmer population, its environmental and the tourism industry.
-This is why we are calling hotels to pledge to reduce their plastic waste by 2021.
+However, with this increase in waste comes significant environmental and social impacts on the Khmer population, its environment and the tourism industry.
+This is why we are calling hotels to pledge to reduce their plastic waste by 2021 and say #noplasticinmyhotel.

 With the increase of waste comes heightening health issues (respiratory issues, cancer) due to toxic fumes from burnt plastic.
 We also ingest plastic particles via food and water.

 Plastic waste lying around on the streets and dumpsites gathers water and creates the perfect breeding grounds for mosquitos, increasing mosquito-borne diseases (e.g. dengue)

 As plastic is made of petrol, its production aggravates climate change.
 This is worrisome in a country deemed the most vulnerable to climate change impacts amongst the lower Mekong Bassin countries.

 Plastic also threatens the biodiversity, as marine animals die from plastic they eat from water bodies.

 Plastic waste impacts severely the perception of Cambodia and leads to lost business opportunities.
 In 2015, the Cambodia Hotel Association estimated annual foregone tourist revenues to be around $74 million due to poor sanitation, which includes poor waste management.

 Under a “business-as-usual” scenario, the Global Green Growth Institute mentioned that Phnom Penh will become an “increasingly unattractive city“, notably because of high pollution level.